fallen-icarus/cardano-swaps/GettingStarted.md

 **This action only needs to be done once for the entire DApp.
 It does not need to be done by any users.** These instructions are for completeness as they may be needed by developers.

-Once the script is registered, it can be used as a staking script by all users.
+Once the script is registered, it can be used as a staking script immediately by all users.
 Registering the script does not require executing the script.
 Once it is registered, *it cannot be deregistered*.

 Registering the beacon script involves: